jamiedraws/Slide/readme.md

 Should you choose to use Slide as your carousel, you will be able to:

 -   Lay out your HTML structure freely
 -   Opt-in with the presentation and functionality you need
-- Control the duration, delay and transition using CSS
 -   Program freely in a private scope
 -   Describe your content exactly how you need it

 These values support Slide's mission and vision.
 Slide is free of 3rd party dependencies and aims to be as clear and as simplified as possible.